frli4797/sectoralarm/README.md

 # Sector Alarm Library

 ## Information
-A simple library for Sector Alarm.
+A simple library for Sector Alarm API written in Python 3.

 ## Installation
 Install with pip